Nexysweb/DevelopmentConsultingFramework/ddl-json.md

 * 8: belongs to a predefined set: [9, 87, 34] (all)
 * 9: async call to API (link to an API request) (string)

+## Checking format

+The format can be checked with the `schema-validation`: https://github.com/Nexysweb/DevelopmentConsultingFramework/blob/master/src/schema-validation.js

 ## Variable types